intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/python.md

 pip install bigdl-spark3  # Install the latest release version pip install --pre --upgrade bigdl-spark3  # Install the latest nightly build version
 ```
-You can find the list of the nightly build versions built on top of Spark3 [here](https://pypi.org/project/bigdl-spark3/#history).
+You can find the list of the nightly build versions built on top of Spark 3.1.2 [here](https://pypi.org/project/bigdl-spark3/#history).

 ---